 © Università degli Studi di Padova - Credits: HCE Web agency

-The Summer School is organised by the University of Padova, the Department of Political Science, Law and International Studies, and the “Antonio Papisca” Human Rights Centre.
-Lectures and workshops are held by scholars from the universities of Waseda, Tokyo; Panteion, Athens; Graz; London, School of Advanced Studies - the Human rights Consortium, at the University of London.
+The Summer School is organised by the University of Padova, the Department of Political Science, Law and International Studies, and the School of Advanced Studies - the Human rights Consortium, at the University of London.

 Admitted applicants shall finalise their enrolment by paying a registration fee of 100.00 euro.

 Applications must be submitted thourgh the following form (deadline: 30 May 2019 - deadline expired).